Learnable Expansion of Graph Operators for Multi-Modal Feature Fusion: Approach

 where $\mR \in \sR^{N \times N}$ captures the pairwise relationships between unit-level features.
 A value of 1 in the matrix indicates a strong relationship, \eg, two unit-level features are identical in visual or textural concepts, while a value of 0 means no relationship.
 This matrix serves as the adjacency matrix for the graph.

 However, while similarity- or distance-based graphs are useful, they often fail to capture the global structure of the data, as they predominantly rely on local information.
-To address this limitation, we propose a graph power expansion approach, which enhances the graph’s representation by reflecting multi-hop relationships between nodes.
+To address this limitation, we propose a novel graph expansion approach based on iterative graph relationship updates.
+This method enhances the graph’s representation by expanding graph relationships in a more controlled and localized manner.
+Through iterative refinement, nodes can incorporate richer information.

-\textbf{Graph powers and graph power expansion.} Graph powers refer to the repeated multiplication of a graph’s adjacency matrix, which shows multi-step connections between nodes.
+\textbf{Graph powers \vs Iterative graph relationship updates.} Graph powers refer to the repeated multiplication of a graph’s adjacency matrix, which shows multi-step connections between nodes.
 For a graph represented by the adjacency matrix $\mR$, the $k$-th power of the graph, denoted as $\mR^k$, uncovers relationships between nodes that are $k$ steps apart.
 Specifically, each element $\mR^k_{i,j}$ indicates the cumulative influence of all paths of length $k$ between nodes $i$ and $j$.
-This capability is particularly valuable for capturing relationships that extend beyond direct (one-hop) neighbors, allowing for the exploration of more complex, higher-order interactions.

-Higher powers of the adjacency matrix emphasize stronger relationships while diminishing the significance of weaker multi-step connections, due to the inherent properties of multiplying values between 0 and 1.
-This characteristic is advantageous in various applications, as it enables the modeling of both direct and indirect feature relationships, making graph powers a powerful tool for discovering deeper structural insights in the data.
+This mechanism is useful for modeling long-range dependencies in a graph.
+However, our approach focuses on iterative graph relationship updates using element-wise multiplication rather than traditional graph powers with matrix multiplication.
+Instead of matrix exponentiation, we iteratively refine the relationship graph through a series of adaptive updates, providing more direct control over feature propagation.
+This process enables the model to dynamically capture both local and global dependencies without the constraints imposed by power-based adjacency transformations.

-These sequences reflect how information propagates between nodes over multiple hops, offering insights into both local and global relationships within the graph.
-Our graph power expansion effectively captures the algebraic structure of the graph at various connectivity levels, representing different degrees of node connectivity through $p$- and $q$-hop paths across multiple modalities.
-This expansion results in a richer, more nuanced interpretations of the underlying data relationships.
+These sequences reflect how information propagates between nodes over multiple refinement steps, offering insights into both local and global relationships within the graph.
+Unlike static graph power expansions, our iterative approach dynamically adjusts node interactions at each step, allowing for a more flexible and expressive feature integration process.